bassrehab/bassrehab.github.io/_posts/2025-03-20-making-llm-faster.md

 The arithmetic doesn't make sense when you think about it.
 A 7B parameter model in float16 is about 14GB.
 On an A100 with 2TB/s memory bandwidth, just _loading_ those weights takes ~7ms.
 But the actual computation?
 Maybe 0.1ms worth of FLOPs.
 We're spending 98% of our time waiting for memory.

 This is what people mean when they say LLM inference is "memory-bound."
 The GPU is mostly sitting idle, waiting for data.

+### Visualizing the Bottleneck: Roofline Analysis

+A roofline plot makes this concrete.
+The x-axis shows **arithmetic intensity** (FLOPs per byte of data moved), and the y-axis shows achievable performance.
+The diagonal line represents memory-bound workloads; the horizontal line represents compute-bound workloads.

+{% include figure.liquid loading="eager" path="assets/img/blog/roofline.png" class="img-fluid rounded z-depth-1" zoomable=true caption="Roofline analysis showing LLM inference deep in the memory-bound region.
+All models cluster at AI ≈ 1, far below the ridge point." %}

+The key numbers:

+- **Ridge point**: ~30-150 FLOP/byte (depends on hardware)
+- **LLM inference**: ~1 FLOP/byte (for FP16 autoregressive decoding)

+We're **two orders of magnitude** below the ridge point.
+The GPU's compute units are sitting idle 98% of the time, waiting for weights to load from memory.
+This is why speculative decoding works - if we're paying the memory tax anyway, we might as well verify multiple tokens per load.

+> For the full roofline analysis code and interactive benchmarks, see [`roofline.py`](https://github.com/bassrehab/speculative-decoding/blob/main/roofline.py) in the repo.

 ## The Insight Behind Speculative Decoding